croaky/blog/articles/ruby-script-file-guard.md

-# Ruby Script File Guard
+# Ruby script file guard

 One of the most common snippets of Ruby code I write is: